Weathering: Salt-crystal growth

-Biological effects on mechanical weathering
+Biomechanical relationship

 Living organisms may contribute to mechanical weathering, as well as chemical weathering (see § Biological weathering below).
 Lichens and mosses grow on essentially bare rock surfaces and create a more humid chemical microenvironment.
 The attachment of these organisms to the rock surface enhances physical as well as chemical breakdown of the surface microlayer of the rock.
 Lichens have been observed to pry mineral grains loose from bare shale with their hyphae (rootlike attachment structures), a process described as plucking, and to pull the fragments into their body, where the fragments then undergo a process of chemical weathering not unlike digestion.
 On a larger scale, seedlings sprouting in a crevice and plant roots exert physical pressure as well as providing a pathway for water and chemical infiltration.

-Chemical weathering
+Chemical

 Most rock forms at elevated temperature and pressure, and the minerals making up the rock are often chemically unstable in the relatively cool, wet, and oxidizing conditions typical of the Earth's surface.
 Chemical weathering takes place when water, oxygen, carbon dioxide, and other chemical substances react with rock to change its composition.
 These reactions convert some of the original primary minerals in the rock to secondary minerals, remove other substances as solutes, and leave the most stable minerals as a chemically unchanged resistate.
 In effect, chemical weathering changes the original set of minerals in the rock into a new set of minerals that is in closer equilibrium with surface conditions.
-However, true equilibrium is rarely reached, because weathering is a slow process, and leaching carries away solutes produced by weathering reactions before they can accumulate to equilibrium levels.
+True equilibrium is rarely reached, because weathering is a slow process, and leaching carries away solutes produced by weathering reactions before they can accumulate to equilibrium levels.
 This is particularly true in tropical environments.

 Water is the principal agent of chemical weathering, converting many primary minerals to clay minerals or hydrated oxides via reactions collectively described as hydrolysis.
 Oxygen is also important, acting to oxidize many minerals, as is carbon dioxide, whose weathering reactions are described as carbonation.

 The process of mountain block uplift is important in exposing new rock strata to the atmosphere and moisture, enabling important chemical weathering to occur; significant release occurs of Ca2+ and other ions into surface waters.